Recycle Guide

 *Redeemable beverage bottles with a 10-cent deposit can be recycled in your separate glass bin, or you can collect your deposit funds by taking them to some grocery stores or any BottleDrop Center.

-These glass items do not belong in your glass recycling bin: Glass that is not a bottle or jar (e.g. dishware or drinkware of any kind, ceramics, flower vases, window glass, picture frame glass, light bulbs, eyeglasses, etc.).
-Caps or corks.
+• glass that is not a bottle or jar (e.g. dishware or drinkware of any kind, ceramics, flower vases, window glass, picture frame glass, light bulbs, eyeglasses, etc.)

 Properly disposing of household batteries can keep our communities safe and prevent garbage/recycling truck and facility fires.